build-on-aws/content/posts/getting-started-with-opensearch-models/03-authoring-custom-connectors-opensearch/index.md

 }
 ```

 Now, when new documents are added to the index, the ingestion pipeline runs.
-This sends the mapped attributes to the external model for inference and the response is written to the vector attribute in OpenSearch:
+This sends the mapped attributes to the model for inference and the response is written to the vector attribute in OpenSearch:

 ```
 POST /nlp_pqa_2/_doc/3